Glinda the Good Witch

-Because of the 24/7 spotlight on – well, everyone! – in the workshops I do today with women, and with my marketing students at NYU, I try to focus on the positive and to be as responsive as possible.
+Because of the 24/7 spotlight on – well, everyone! – in the work I do today, I try to focus on the positive and to be as responsive as possible.
 I spend a lot of time mentoring women and men of all ages, some whom I’ve never even met, and some who don’t have the ability to pay.
 It makes me happy that so many of these young professionals become mentors and sponsors for the next generation.
 Some may say I do it to “redeem” my own past leadership missteps.
 Better late than never, at least I’m righting – and writing – my own best “leader-ship”.

-My hope is that all the truly powerful, truly DARE-ing women today – mentors and mentees – remember the good lessons of the women leaders in their lives.
+My hope is that all the truly powerful, truly empathetic women today – the mentors and the mentored – remember the good lessons of the women leaders in their lives.
 And I hope they heed Ms. Angelou’s heartfelt pronouncement as profound advice:

 “…people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”